awps/font-awesome-php/README.md

 $icons = new Awps\FontAwesomeReader();
 ```

 Next it's easy.
-You can get the array of icons just doing this.
+You can get the array of icons just by doing this.
 ```php
 $icons->getArray();